-At least 3 days prior to the confirmation hearing, the plan proponent shall file a written summary of the ballots cast, and shall serve a copy of the summary on any party that has filed an objection pursuant to Local Bankruptcy Rule 3020-1.
-The summary shall include the following information for each class of creditors in the plan proponent's plan:
+At least 35 days prior to the confirmation hearing, the plan proponent shall file a written summary of the ballots cast, and shall serve a copy of the summary on any party that has filed an objection pursuant to Local Bankruptcy Rule 3020-1.
+The summary shall contain a separate listing of acceptances and rejections and shall include the following information for each class of creditors in the plan proponent's plan:

-the name of each creditor, whether said creditor has accepted or rejected the plan, the (a) dollar amount of the creditor's claim, and whether the debtor has objected to the claim;
+(a) the name of each creditor, whether said creditor has accepted or rejected the plan, the dollar amount of the creditor's claim, and whether the debtor has objected to the claim;

-- (b) the total dollar amount and number of all allowed claims voted: - (c) the percentage dollar amount of acceptances; and - (d) the percentage number of acceptances.
+- (b) the total dollar amount and number of all allowed claims voted; - (c) the percentage dollar amount of acceptances; and - (d) the percentage number of acceptances.